zhangxiangxiao/glyph/README.md

 ## Reproducibility Manifesto

 If anyone sees a number in our paper, there is a script one can execute to reproduce it.
-No responsibility should be imposed on the user to figure out any experimental parameters barried in the paper's content.
+No responsibility should be imposed on the user to figure out any experimental parameter barried in the paper's content.